15-days Japan Reiki-Trip

 - Where is the toilet please: Toire wa doko desu ka?

-Behavioural hints: There are many, but at this point one: gifts are not unpacked in Japan in the presence of the gift-giver.
+Behavioural hints: There are many, but at this point two: First, gifts are not unpacked in Japan in the presence of the gift-giver.
 When handing over a gift, no matter how much value it has, the overreach formula is Tsumaranai mono desu ga, uketotte kudasai! and means translated The gift is not of great value, but please accept it anyway.
+Second, service tipps in restaurants are not common and when ignored with friendly foreign intention not accepted.

-Traveling comfortably: Train and metro tickets are available at offices and vending machines with English menu.
-Just to evoid standing in line with the whole group it turned out to be the best that I buy all tickets while the group waits together with Frans.
-With the final payment amount I will charge the estimated fees for all trains, metros, taxis, buses and cable cars.
-At the end of the journey I will calculate if there is a differance between estimated and real costs that you or I should balance in favor of the other.
+Traveling comfortably: Though local traffic means tickets are available at offices and vending machines with English menu, I would like to avoid standing in lines with the whole group.
+So, it turned out to be the best using prepaid travel cards like Suica or Icoca.
+I already bought 30 pieces in advance and go earlier to Japan to load them with the expected amount of 70 Euros, that you are charged in advance.
+At the end of the journey I will calculate if there is a difference between estimated and real costs that you or I should balance in favour of the other.

-Staying mobile on the go: Nowadays, there are various providers that lend SIM cards.
+Staying mobile on the go: Nowadays, there are various providers that offer hired SIM cards.
 I have had good experiences with CDJapan.
-On the English website (https://rental.cdjapan.co.jp/index_en_jpy_7.html) I borrowed in 2016 SIM card suitable for my smartphone for 2,800 yen (about 22 Euros / 25 USD) for 14 days.
+On the English website (https://rental.cdjapan.co.jp/index_en_jpy_7.html) I hired a SIM card suitable for my smartphone for 2,800 yen (about 22 Euros / 25 USD) for 14 days.
 It was send to the first hotel where you stayed.
-By pre-addressed and Franctized envelope, it can put in any mailbox and send back on the last day (mail boxes at Narita Airport Terminal 1: 4F Departure Lobby, Terminal 2: 3F Departure Lobby).
+By pre-addressed and franctized envelope, it can put in any mailbox at the last day.
 Alternatively, this for example is recommended on the Internet as well: (https://www.der-japan-rail-pass.de/services/simcard).

 Helpful apps: An app with excellent translation and voice output, but one that needs an online connection, is Translate Voice Free.
 Usable offline, if you have previously downloaded your vocabulary online, are Google Translator and iTranslate.
 With the app Scanner & Translator you can even get photographs of warning signs, bus timetables or restaurant menu cards translated.